solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 const connection = new Connection("http://127.0.0.1:8899", "confirmed");
 ```

-Alternatively, if you’d like to use testnet or devnet, import the
+Alternatively, if you prefer to use testnet or devnet, import the
-`clusterApiUrl` from `@solana/web3.js` and pass it to the connection as such:
+`clusterApiUrl` from `@solana/web3.js` and pass it to the connection like this:

 ```typescript
 const connection = new Connection(clusterApiUrl("devnet"), "confirmed");
 ```

-If you decide to use devnet and have issues with airdropping SOL, feel free to
+If you decide to use devnet and encounter issues with airdropping SOL, feel free
-add the `keypairPath` parameter to `initializeKeypair`.
+to add the `keypairPath` parameter to `initializeKeypair`.
 You can get this by
 running `solana config get` in your terminal.
-And then go to
+Then, visit
 [faucet.solana.com](https://faucet.solana.com/) and airdrop some SOL to your
 address.
 You can get your address by running `solana address` in your terminal.

 ### 3. Create a mint with close authority

-Let's create a closable mint by creating the function `createClosableMint` in a
+Next, Let's create a closable mint by defining the `createClosableMint` function
-new file `src/create-mint.ts`.
+in a new file named `src/create-mint.ts`.

 To create a closable mint, we need several instructions: